yamunariver/Az104/README.md

+## You need to create an Azure App Service web app that runs on Windows.
+The web app requires scaling to five instances, 45 GB of storage, and a custom domain name.
+The solution must minimize costs.

+Which App Service plan should you use?

+Select only one answer.

+`Basic`
+`
+Free
+`
+Premium`

+`Standard`

+`The Standard service plan can host unlimited web apps, up to 50 GB of disk space, and up to 10 instances.
+The plan will cost approximately $0.10/hour.
+The Free plan only offers 1 GB of disk size and 0 instances to host the app.
+The Premium plan offers 250 GB of disk space and up to 30 instances and will cost approximately $0.20/hour.
+The Basic plan offers 10 GB of disk space and up to three virtual machines.`

 ## You have an Azure subscription that contains a resource group named RG1.
 RG1 contains a virtual machine named VM1 connected to a virtual network named Network1.

 A user named Admin1 must be able to change the settings of Network1.